-At first glance, the imbalance may seem inevitable â€“ after all someone has to bat first.
-One can however devise a baseball like system where short innings are interspersed throughout the day.
-If that violates the nature of the game too much, one can easily create pitches that donâ€™t deteriorate heavily over the course of a game, or come up with an estimate of the advantage and adjust the target for the team by that estimated amount (something akin to an adjustment issued when matches are shortened due to rain).
+The opportunity to bowl or bat first is decided by a coin toss.
+While this method of deciding on who is advantaged is fair on average, the system isn’t fair in any one game.
+At first glance, the imbalance seems inevitable.
+After all, someone has to bat first.
+One can, however, devise a baseball-like system where short innings are interspersed.
+If that violates the nature of the game too much, one can easily create pitches that don’t deteriorate appreciably over the course of a game.
+Or, one can come up with an estimate of the advantage and adjust scores accordingly (something akin to an adjustment issued when matches are shortened due to rain).

 But before we move to seriously consider these solutions, one may ask about the evidence.